gjshao44/account-summary/README.md

 # Summary
 The python scripts handle both portfolio and expense from outside sources, generate a dashboard for summary review.
-Users only need to download the necessary files in input directories, with some minor config file for mapping in the config.
+Users only need to download the necessary files in input directories, with some minor config file for mapping in the input.
 ## Portfolio data
 Under finacial_data/input, take downloaded position and income files from schwab, supplemented by position file from fidelity, generate a account summary csv file, with account, sumbol, market value, cost basis and estimated annual income.
 ## Budget data